-We are in the third decade of goalpost manufacture and we are the second oldest goal post manufacturer in the U.K and the oldest uPVC goalpost manufacturer.
-Many of our early uPVC goals are still in use even though the original children have now grown up.
-Other suppliers on the internet buy containers of uPVC goal posts from the Far East to make a quick buck and with no backup service their products more often than not end up in landfill sites.
-We, on the other hand, are a dedicated family business whose ethos is football based and most of our staff are involved in football and are lovers of the game.
-(See our accountant Ian Smith scoring at Wembley in the Football Association Vase Trophy final) .
+We are in the fourth decade of goalpost manufacture, and we are the second oldest goal post manufacturer in the U.K and the oldest plastic football goal manufacturer.
+Many of our early plastic goals are still in use even though the original children have now grown up.
+We, are a dedicated family business whose ethos is football based and most of our staff are or have been involved in football and are lovers of the game.

 Q. We have seen other uPVC goal posts crossbars dip considerably in the middle, does yours?

 All plastic football goal crossbars have a slight dip depending on the length of the crossbar however ITSA GOAL posts do not dip in the same way as other plastic goals like Samba and Forza Goals.
 If you see a plastic goal with a straight crossbar it will be probably be an ITSA GOAL post.

 Q. How long does it take to deliver goalposts?